 - Remove chicken and set aside on a plate.
 Add the remaining tablespoon olive oil to the pan.
 Add the sliced mushrooms in a single layer and brown, working in batches, a few minutes per side.
 Remove from the pan and set aside.

 - Add the onion and sauté for 3 minutes.
 Add the garlic, and sundried tomatoes.
 Sauté for 2 minutes.
-Stir in the diced tomatoes, spices, beans, and sugar.
+Stir in the oregano, thyme, beans, diced tomatoes, and sugar.

 - Transfer the chicken back to the pan and spoon some of the sauce and vegetables over top of the chicken.
 Cook, covered, on the stove top until the chicken is cooked through and the sauce is bubbling, about ten minutes.
 Return the mushrooms to the pan.
 Taste and add salt and pepper as needed.
 Serve hot, garnished with parsley.